All things begin in Spirit.

 How highly it speaks of the power of Oriental Medicine, that it performs so well, even in eviscerated form!

-The devoted student or practitioner of this medicine who realizes this deficit must be diligent in one's pursuit of the knowledge and understanding lost during the period of banishment and restructuring.
-A handful of doctors practicing before the banishment of traditional medicine in China are a rare, but wonderful, resource for gaining this understanding.
+The devoted student or practitioner of this medicine who is aware of this deficit must be diligent in one’s pursuit of the knowledge and understanding lost during the period of banishment and restructuring.
+A handful of still living doctors who practiced before the banishment of traditional medicine in China are a rare and wonderful resource for gaining this understanding.
 And, of course, there are the great doctors of Japan, Korea, Vietnam and Tibet who have passed their wisdom on to those modern doctors who seek them out.
-Those who do so are rewarded with a richer perspective of a living, evolving medicine based in consciousness.
+Those who do so are rewarded with a richer grasp of a living, evolving medicine based in consciousness.

-In addition to the task of tracking down the ancient wisdom of Oriental Medicine's heart, the sincere doctor of Oriental Medicine also pursues one's own unfoldment.
-This must be done for its own sake, and in this way are the tenets of this medicine and a devotion to consciousness shared with one's patients.
+In addition to the task of tracking down the ancient wisdom of Oriental Medicine’s heart, the sincere doctor of Oriental Medicine also pursues one’s own unfoldment.
+This must be done for its own sake, but in this way are the tenets of this medicine and a devotion to consciousness also shared with one’s clients.

 The human mind is incapable of such orchestration.
 We bring to the table the most appropriate tools and guidance our limited understanding and our guidance provides.
 Then we step aside for the Divine to exercise Its will.

-Just as the physician must surrender to a greater power, the patient must, consciously or unconsciously, be prepared to surrender to a higher manifestation of their true self.
-Realignment of one's higher nature with the Divine is mandatory for any lasting change.
-While one's karma may interfere with physical wellness, the fruit of such spiritual realignment is an experience of unimaginable richness, and it takes us one step closer to the fulfillment of our true purpose as human beings.
+Just as the physician must surrender to a greater power, the client must, consciously or unconsciously, be prepared to surrender to a higher manifestation of the true self.
+Realignment of one’s higher nature with the will of the Divine is mandatory for any lasting change.
+While one’s karma may preclude physical wellness, the fruit of such spiritual realignment is an experience of unimaginable richness, and it takes us one step closer to the fulfillment of our true purpose as human beings.

-If you feel drawn toward further exploration of spiritual principle for its own sake, may I humbly suggest investigation of the eternal teachings of Light and Sound, as represented by MasterPath.
+If you feel drawn toward further exploration of spiritual principle for its own sake, may I humbly recommend investigation of the eternal teachings of Light and Sound, as represented by MasterPath.

-Click on this link to the MasterPath web site to continue the journey.
+For deeper inquiry, click on this link to the MasterPath website.